Edgar-Donk/edgar-donk.github.io/README.md

 LabelFrame, Notebook and Treeview have a main and auxiliary class name.
 Lastly PanedWindow has both orientation and an auxiliary part.

-Let's see what changes, when we have a widget with an orientation such as Scale:-
+When we have a widget with an orientation, such as Scale, let's see what changes:-
 ```
 >>>b = ttk.Scale(None)
 >>>b.winfo_class()